Bounding the mass of ultralight bosonic Dark Matter particles with the motion of the S2 star around Sgr A

 \textit{Conclusions} --- The physical nature of DM is known to reside beyond the Standard Model of particle physics.
 In this context, ultralight axions \cite{Arvanitaki2010} represent a well-motivated DM candidate (here dubbed wave DM) due to their natural ability to solve inherent small-scale ($<$ 10 kpc) problems of the usual CDM scenario while reproducing the same large scale cosmic evolution \cite{Marsh2015, Hui2017}.
 The rich non-linear dynamics of wave DM self-gravitating halos \cite{Schive2014}, regulated by quantum mechanics, brings distinctive and testable predictions that have fueled interest in this model.
 Several tests have been conducted to derive observational bounds on the boson mass $m_\psi$ (whose value regulates completely the evolution of wave DM structures).
 Cosmological analyses, for example, constrain the value of $m_\psi$ in a quite large range of $10^{-24} \lesssim m_\psi \lesssim 10^{-17}$ \cite{Hlozek2015, Hlozek2018}, while analyses on the superradiance instability \cite{Davoudiasl2019} identify the intervals $m_\psi\lesssim2.9\times 10^{-22}$ eV and $m_\psi\gtrsim4.6\times 10^{-22}$ eV as allowed regions for wave DM particles.
-Conversely, other astrophysical tests have allowed placing lower limits on the boson mass, the most stringent of which, $m_\psi \gtrsim 10^{-20}$ eV, comes from the analysis of the Lyman-$\alpha$ forest \cite{Rogers2021}.
+Conversely, other astrophysical tests have allowed placing lower limits on the boson mass, the most stringent of which, $m_\psi \gtrsim 2\times10^{-20}$ eV, comes from the analysis of the Lyman-$\alpha$ forest \cite{Rogers2021}.
 In this letter, we have developed a new astrophysical test to bound the wave DM particle mass $m_\psi$ within the first pc from the center of the MW, based on the orbit of the S2 star around the SMBH Sgr A*.
 The space-time metric of a SMBH embedded in a wave DM solitonic core, Eq. \eqref{eq:metric}, allowed us to describe the motion of S2 with a geodesic formalism and to derive its relativistic periastron advance as a function of $m_\psi$ (Fig. \ref{fig:horizons_precession}).